discoloured teeth , chromogenic bacteria, black stains, kids teeth

 These bacteria when once are not removed start depositing on the surface of the tooth and stain the tooth causing black or sometimes even orange stains.
 These can be very easily diagnosed but a professional opinion is always required.

-These stains are extrinsic stains and can be removed professionally by the dentist, but can not be removed at home with simple brushing once the stains are formed.
+These stains are extrinsic and can be removed professionally by the dentist, but can not be removed at home with simple brushing once the stains are formed.

 The number of chromogenic bacteria keeps reducing in the child’s mouth as the child grows and the permanent teeth start erupting.